-The ice cover and concentration algorithm is responsible for identification of all ABI pixels covered with ice over water surfaces under clear conditions, and estimation of ice concentration.
+The ice cover, ice concentration, and IST algorithm is responsible for identification of all pixels covered with ice over water surfaces under clear conditions, and estimation of ice concentration and IST.
 No land ice applications are included.

-In terms of the GOES-R MRD, ice cover reports the location of ice over frozen inland lakes, rivers, and open waters, and ice concentration reports the fraction (in tenths) of the sea or lake surface covered by ice.
+Ice cover reports the location of ice over frozen inland lakes, rivers, and open waters, and ice concentration reports the fraction (in tenths) of the sea or lake surface covered by ice, and IST reports the temperature of those ice-covered pixels.
 Total concentration includes all ice types that are present.

-The required product Function and Performance Specification (F&PS) for ice cover and ice concentration are listed in Table 2 and 3 respectively.
+The required product Function and Performance Specification (F&PS) for ice cover and ice concentration of GOESE-R ABI are listed in Table 3 and 4 respectively.